 Surrogacy, as a medical alternative to bearing children, is yet to be thoroughly accepted by society.
 It is a blessing in disguise for infertile couples.
 However, not many people opt for it, due to lack of complete information about the process.
-Somewhere at the back of their minds, people worry about getting the custody of their child from the surrogate mother, legal battles they might have to fight if the transfer doesn’t go smoothly etc. It is here that professional counseling comes into play, as it guides the couple through the entire process and answers all their queries.
-Professional counseling also helps
+Somewhere at the back of their minds, people worry about getting the custody of their child from the surrogate mother, legal battles they might have to fight if the transfer doesn’t go smoothly etc. It is here that professional counselling comes into play, as it guides the couple through the entire process and answers all their queries.
+Professional counselling also helps

 This is a big process in your life and hence it is only natural to be confused when you are about to take such a huge leap.
-Professional counseling makes the process easier as you walk out with all your queries answered.
+Professional counselling makes the process easier as you walk out with all your queries answered.

 Some frequently asked queries about surrogacy.